 Vitamins and Minerals

 It is essential to include the right amount of minerals and vitamins to your diet as it can help with improving attention and alertness.
 Healthy options include vegetables, fruits and whole grains.

 Fat is essential for energy and cell growth.
-A selection of fat rich foods like an avocado, seeds, nuts and oils can help manage the symptoms of ADHD.
+A selection of fat-rich foods like avocado, seeds, nuts and oils can help manage the symptoms of ADHD.
 Essential fatty acids fuel basic cell functioning, improve overall immunity, and enhance heart health.
-Walnuts, salmon, chia seeds, flaxseeds etc can contribute to adding Omega 3 fatty acids to the diet.
+Walnuts, salmon, chia seeds, flaxseeds, and the like can contribute to adding omega-3 fatty acids to the diet.

 Consumption of food with artificial food coloring and preservatives is shown to be a trigger among children with ADHD.
 It is found that kids consuming these foods are often hyperactive.
-Best to avoid among kids is sodas, sorbets, salad dressings, cereals and candies, icing, pickles, gelatin desserts and ice creams etc.
+To regulate ADHD, foods to avoid among kids are sodas, sorbets, salad dressings, cereals and candies, icing, pickles, gelatin desserts and ice creams, etc.

-It is likely that multiple factors may be at play in regards to environmental exposures and ADHD, and dietary exposure effects may be multifactorial as well.
-Apart from maintaining a well-balanced diet and intake of supplements and medication, another proven way to regulate ADHD behavior is Electroencephalographic (EEG) biofeedback.
+It is likely that multiple factors may be at play with regards to environmental exposures and ADHD, and dietary exposure effects may be multifactorial as well.
+Apart from maintaining a well-balanced diet and taking supplements and medication, another proven way to regulate ADHD behavior is to use Electroencephalographic (EEG) biofeedback.
 EEG biofeedback is a type of neurotherapy that measures brain waves and is a promising treatment for ADHD.

-If you want to know more on the best ADHD treatment in Dubai, write to us!
-Our neuro-experts use EEG to monitor your brainwaves and give you feedback to produce long term changes in brain patterns leading to better focus and motivation.
+If you want to know more about the best ADHD treatment in Dubai, write to us!
+Our neuro-experts use EEG to monitor your brainwaves and give you feedback to produce long-term changes in brain patterns leading to better focus and motivation.